LAN-tr/Diversity-and-Inclusion/README.md

 Accessible colour palette builder: https://toolness.github.io/accessible-color-matrix/

 Google Fonts (For Roboto and Lato fonts): https://fonts.google.com/

+Cloudconvert.com used to convert image files from pexels to webp format for quicker load times to improve user experience.

 ## Future Improvements
 Briefly discuss potential future improvements or features that could be added to the project.